Polymer/old-docs-site/1.0/articles/shadydom.md

 if shadow DOM is available on all platforms, without compromising performance.

 It’s important to note that we've made shady DOM and shadow DOM compatible.
-This means that the shady DOM API employs real shadow DOM where it's available.
+This means that the shady DOM API can optionally employ real shadow DOM where it's available.
 Therefore, you can write one code base that works on all platforms, but you enjoy improved performance and robustness on platforms that implement Shadow DOM.